-The lender will usually assess the work at each stage of the build including checking relevant approvals and sign off including planning approval, structural engineer's certification & building regulations compliance.
+The lender will usually assess the work at each stage of the build including checking relevant approvals and sign off including planning approval, structural engineer's certification if applicable & building regulations compliance.

-You will normally need slightly larger deposits for self build loans, lending against income is likely to be lower than a normal mortgage (although the likely cost of the property should also be quite low).
+You will normally need slightly larger deposits for self-build loans, lending against income might be a little lower than a normal mortgage though.

-Some features may be available which would be unusual on a normal residential loan such as having interest only payments until the final completion of works.
+Some features could be available which would be unusual on a normal residential loan such as having interest-only payments until the completion of works.

-Some self build mortgages are only for the purpose of building an entirely new property however many of the products available now are suitable for property renovation and work in much the same way.
+Some self-build mortgages are only for building an entirely new property however many of the products available now are suitable for property renovation and work in much the same way.

-It’s also typical for many lenders offering self build loans to require that you begin the application process prior to completing any work.
+It’s also typical for many lenders offering self build loans to require that you begin the application process before starting any construction work.

-So it’s not preferable to only begin researching a mortgage once a project has started although if you have found yourself in this position we may still be able to help you but it’s likely less options are available.
+So it’s not ideal to only begin researching a mortgage once a project has started, although if you have found yourself in this position we may still be able to help you, however, it’s likely fewer options are available.

 Most lenders can advance funds in various stages, at each point checking the completed works and advancing more money to complete the next stage.

 This will usually involve a surveyor coming out to inspect the site and seeing sign off from architects, engineers or building control officers as applicable.